Connect Rotorua – Central and eastern corridor upgrades

-Rotorua’s central corridor is a key transport route, serving both regional and local traffic.
-The NZ Transport Agency and Rotorua Lakes Council have been looking at the best way to future-proof the city’s transport network.
+Rotorua’s central and eastern corridors (State Highway 30 and State Highway 30A) are key transport routes, serving both regional and local traffic.
+Waka Kotahi – NZ Transport Agency and Rotorua Lakes Council are working together to future-proof the city’s transport network.

 For more information, and for ongoing updates, please visit: http://www.nzta.govt.nz/projects/connect-rotorua